 The HDPE core of ABG geocomposites can be manufactured with either virgin HDPE or recycled HDPE sourced from a quality controlled supplier.
 Shown below is a comparison of the carbon footprint of one of ABG’s most common drainage geocomposites (Pozidrain 7S250/NW8) manufactured using 100% virgin HDPE, or a mixture of 80% recycled and 20% virgin HDPE.
 The results show that a 42% reduction in the carbon footprint of the product can be achieved by using 80% recycled HDPE.

 Drainage Geocomposites vs. Granular Drainage Layers

-The use of geosynthetic solutions in civil engineering applications in lieu of traditional methods reduces the carbon footprint of a project in most situations – this is particularly true for ABG drainage geocomposites as the water flow rate achieved in light-weight drainage geocomposites is equal to as much as 1000 x that of an equivalent weight of drainage stone.
+The use of geosynthetic solutions in civil engineering applications in lieu of traditional methods reduces the carbon footprint of a project in most situations – this is particularly true for ABG drainage geocomposites, since the water flow rate achieved in light-weight drainage geocomposites is equal to as much as 1,000 x that of an equivalent weight of drainage stone.
 In a paper authored by Heritage and Shercliff, a range of different scenarios were assessed which demonstrated significant reductions in the carbon footprint of drainage projects, summarised in Table 2.

-For further information on the overall results or a specific product, please contact ABG directly who will be pleased to supply further details, or visit the carbon footprint section of the ABG website.
+For further information on the overall results or a specific product, please contact ABG directly for further details, or visit the carbon footprint section of the ABG website.